Group Testing: An Information Theory Perspective: A brief review of noiseless adaptive group testing A review of noiseless adaptive group testing

 \section{A brief review of noiseless adaptive group testing\sectionmark{A review of noiseless adaptive group testing}}

 \sectionmark{A review of noiseless adaptive group testing}

 Much of the early group testing literature focused on adaptive procedures.
-Dorfman's original paper \cite{dorfman} proposed a simple procedure where items were partitioned into sets that undergo primary testing: A negative test indicates that all the items in that set are definitely nondefective, whereas for within the positive tests, all items are subsequently tested individually.
+Dorfman's original paper \cite{dorfman} proposed a simple procedure where items were partitioned into pools that undergo primary testing: A negative test indicates that all the items in that set are definitely nondefective, whereas for within the positive tests, all items are subsequently tested individually.
 It is easily checked (see, for example, \cite{li1962}, \cite[Ex.
-26, Section IX.9]{feller}) that the optimal partition (assuming that $k$ is known) comprises $\sqrt{nk}$ subsets, each of size $\sqrt{n/k}$.
-Dorfman's procedure therefore requires requires at most
+26, Section IX.9]{feller}) that the optimal partition (assuming that $k$ is known) comprises $\sqrt{nk}$ pools, each of size $\sqrt{n/k}$.
+Dorfman's strategy therefore requires requires at most